vincentminutella/fitness-tracker/README.md

 ## Next.js App

 This is a rough draft of a generic dashboard style application with authentication and user management.
+I am still deciding on sample data for the metrics page.

 This repository is linked to an active deployment via Vercel with a postgres backend.

 There is only one user configured, you can try it out if you want to see the UI:

 user - vincent.minutella888@gmai.com

 pass - 123456

 Please make sure you set the credentials back when you're finished.